-Whether your house is a complete disaster area that you can’t even walk through, or if it’s just in a state of annoying-mess-everywhere-you-look, you have to decide what to clean first and where to focus your organizing energy.
+Whether your house is a complete disaster area that you can’t even walk through, or if it’s just in a state of annoying-mess-everywhere-you-look, you have to decide where to start cleaning your house so you know what to do first and where to focus your organizing energy.

 Sometimes that’s easier said than done.

 I have this “wonderful” habit of only tackling the cleaning and organizing jobs I enjoy.
-Then, I sort of leave everything else at the side of the road until I can get to it “sometime later.”
+Then, I sort of leave everything else undone until I can get to it “sometime later.”

 Like next week.
 Or next month.
 Or never.